Best Cold Plunge Tubs 2026

 The galvanized steel stock tank is the classic DIY cold plunge.
 100-150 gallon stock tanks cost $150-300 at farm supply stores.
 Fill with water, add ice (50-75 lbs gets you to 50-55°F), plunge.
 That’s it.

 This setup works.
 The physiological benefit is identical to a $6,000 unit if the water is cold enough.
-The experience is rougher — you’re in a livestock water container, managing ice manually, and the aesthetics are agricultural — but the cold is the same cold.
+The experience is rougher — you’re in a livestock water container, managing ice manually — but the cold is the same cold.

 The honest case for this: Test your commitment before investing.
 Many people buy cold plunge tubs, use them 10 times, and stop.
 A $200 stock tank makes that a $200 lesson.
 A $6,000 Plunge makes it an expensive piece of outdoor furniture.